-The IL spacing, CL spacing, IL orientation (survey azimuth) and Angle between ILs and CLs are calculated based on the tie points.
-A warning will be displayed if the angle between ILs and CLs is not exactly perpendicular.
+- The IL spacing, CL spacing, IL orientation (survey azimuth) and Angle between ILs and CLs are calculated from the tie points.
+A warning is displayed if the angle between ILs and CLs is not perpendicular.

 Note: A survey defines the relationship between Inline/Crossline and Eastings/Northings (based on the tie-points).
-If Insight detects that the tie-points have the same relationship between IL/CL and X/Y as another survey in the project database, it will NOT allow you to create a new survey as it is considered a duplicate (see Why does SEG-Y Loader tell me I have a duplicate survey even though the coordinates are not the same?).
+In Insight, surveys extend in all directions and do not include the IL and CL ranges.
+If Insight finds another survey in the project with the same IL/CL to X/Y relationship, it will NOT allow you to create a duplicate survey, i.e. If two sets of tie points convert IL/CL values to the same X/Y coordinates, they are considered duplicate surveys (see Why does SEG-Y Loader tell me I have a duplicate survey even though the coordinates are not the same?).

 Genuine offer of assistance

 DUG understands that importing SEG-Y data can be a confusing task.